U.S. government appeals order blocking TikTok ban from taking effect | Law-Order

 Beetlestone wrote the "government’s own descriptions of the national security threat posed by the TikTok app are phrased in the hypothetical."
 On Sept.
 27, U.S. District Judge Carl Nichols in Washington issued a preliminary injunction in a suit brought by ByteDance that stopped Commerce from ordering Apple Inc and Alphabet Inc's Google app stores to remove TikTok for download by new users.
 That order had been set to take effect later that day.

 The U.S. Treasury Department said on Wednesday it wanted a resolution of national security concerns it has raised about TikTok before a Thursday divestiture deadline.
+A Treasury spokeswoman had no comment on Thursday.
 ByteDance has been in talks for a deal with Walmart Inc and Oracle Corp to shift TikTok's U.S. assets into a new entity called TikTok Global.
-It said on Tuesday it was requesting a 30-day extension of the divestiture deadline to finalize terms.
+It said on Tuesday it had requested a 30-day extension of the divestiture deadline to finalize terms.
 Trump said in September the deal had his "blessing."

+ByteDance on Tuesday filed a petition with the U.S. Court of Appeals in Washington challenging the Aug.
+14 divestiture order, which gave the Justice Department power to enforce the demanded sale.
+A Justice Department spokeswoman on Thursday declined to comment.
+ByteDance said a fourth proposal submitted on Friday sought to address U.S. security concerns "by creating a new entity, wholly owned by Oracle, Walmart and existing U.S. investors in ByteDance, that would be responsible for handling TikTok's U.S. user data and content moderation."

 - READ MORE ON: